Ethan Lowe: 2019

 On 26 February, Lowe was granted an immediate release from the final year of his contract by the Cowboys to join the South Sydney Rabbitohs on a one-year deal.
 In round 3 he scored his first try for the Rabbitohs in their 28-20 win over the Gold Coast Titans.
 On 26 June 2019 Ethan Lowe re-signed for the South Sydney Rabbitohs until the end of the 2021 NRL season.
 On 11 July, Lowe made his debut for Queensland in Game 3 of the 2019 State of Origin series in place of the injured Matt Gillett.
 Although Queensland lost the series, Lowe impressed on debut, kicking four goals from four attempts and charging down a kick that led to a try to Josh Papalii.

 2020

 In Round 10 against the Newcastle Knights, Lowe suffered a recurrence of a neck injury first sustained in 2016 and took no further part in the season.
 Lowe finished the 2020 season in the NRL playing in 10 matches, scoring 1 try.

 On 17 October 2020, Lowe announced his immediate retirement from the NRL due to chronic injuries.

+Post playing

+After retiring from playing Lowe became a mortgage broker and secured work with TabCorb.
+In 2024, Lowe announced that he was suing the NRL insurer after they denied his claim of permanent hemiplegia after his career was ended by a crusher tackle.
+It was announced that a few weeks after launching the action against the insurer and the federal judge had dismissed the case on findings that Lowe was not suffering from permanent hemiplegia after evidence produced included him dancing at a concert and a photo of him jet skiing.